rgpegasus/better-ani-scraped/DOCUMENTATION.md

 ---

-> ⚠️ This project scrapes data from anime-sama.fr.
-Use responsibly and respect the site's terms of use.
+> ⚠️ This project scrapes data from online sources.
+Use at your own risk.